19 Meghalaya Travel Tips That'll Save You From the Rookie Mistakes

 19. Don't Skip Laitlum for Instagram Spots

 Everyone rushes to Dawki and Nongriat.
-Laitlum Canyons — 23km from Shillong, free entry, almost no tourists on weekdays — is the most emotionally impactful viewpoint in the state.
+Laitlum Canyons — 23km from Shillong, free entry, almost no tourists on weekdays — is the most emotionally striking viewpoint in the state.
 No guardrails, no commercialization.
 Just a canyon that drops into forever.

 Go early morning for the best cloud effects.
 And watch your step — there really are no railings.